giriselvansridhar/ASP.NetAngular/Documentations/ReadMe.md

 4. Creating APIs using the visual studio
   i.
 Create a new project.
   ii.
 ASP .NET Web API
   iii.
 Chooce .Net 8    (Disable the top level statements)
-  iv.